MicrosoftDocs/Dynamics-365-Operations.nb-no/articles/supply-chain/warehousing/location-license-plate-positioning.md

 ### <a name="set-up-the-feature-for-this-scenario"></a>Konfigurer funksjonen for dette scenariet

-Fullfør fremgangsmåtene nedenfor for å konfigurere *Nummerskiltplassering på lokasjon*-funksjonen for scenariet som presenteres i dette emnet.
+Fullfør fremgangsmåtene nedenfor for å konfigurere *Nummerskiltplassering på lokasjon*-funksjonen for scenariet som presenteres i denne artikkelen.

 #### <a name="location-profiles"></a>Lokasjonsprofiler